 We use base salaries to recognize the experience, skills, knowledge and responsibilities required of all our employees, including our named executive officers.
-Base salaries are reviewed annually, typically in connection with our annual performance review process, and adjusted from time to trealign salaries with market levels after taking into account individual responsibilities, performance and experience.
+Base salaries are reviewed annually, typically in connection with our annual performance review process, and adjusted from time to time to realign salaries with market levels after taking into account individual responsibilities, performance and experience.